 The student's grade will be based on:

-a final project, based on the intern's work at the cooperating institution, agreed upon by the faculty supervisor and the student once the internship is underway.
+- a final project, based on the intern's work at the affiliated site, agreed upon by the faculty supervisor and the student once the internship is underway.

 - the internship coordinator's on-site visit, and